DvidMakesThings/HW_PDNode-600-Pro/README.md

 - ❌ **You cannot** use this project in a commercial product without either complying with AGPL or obtaining a different license

 ### Hardware Components
 Hardware designs, schematics, and related documentation are licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)**.
-See the [Software License](LICENSE-CC BY-NC-SA) file for details.
+See the [Hardware License](LICENSE-CC-BY-NC-SA) file for details.

 #### What CC BY-NC-SA 4.0 means: